 Horse racing is one of the oldest forms of gambling that still exists in the modern day.
 Animal racing now survives in nearly every country each with its own variations, traditions, breeds, courses, obstacles, surfaces and distances to suit different cultures.
 In the Arab Emirates you can bet on Camel racing, in the US you can bet on Pig racing and in Norfolk you can bet on snail racing with exciting photo finishes.

 Every single day you can bet on hundreds of different races at all levels over all sorts of distances.
 There are options to wager on flat racing and jump racing from the smallest meeting up to the Aintree Grand National that sees around £150 million wagered on this one race alone each year.
-Who offers the best options for horse racing, where can you bet on international races, what type of bets can you place, what types of promotions are available?
-Here you will find the answers to find the best online bookmaker for you to place your bets with.

 For much more see our article on the history of horse racing.